swang62/subtitle-generator/README.md

   - Get started by first creating an .env file with the command `cp .env.sample .env`.
   - Update `MEDIA_FOLDER` to wherever your media is located.
 This is the only required ENV variable.
   - (Optional) If you would like to also transcribe meetings with speaker labels, generate a [huggingface token](https://huggingface.co/settings/tokens) and paste it into `HF_TOKEN`.
 Accept user agreements for downloading both [segmentation](https://huggingface.co/pyannote/segmentation-3.0) and [diarization](https://huggingface.co/pyannote/speaker-diarization-3.1) models from huggingface.
 No need to download the actual files.
+  - Update `DEFAULT_MODEL` if you would like to customize the /asr API endpoint.

 - ### (Option 1) Local install